dougalstanton/dougalstanton.net/pages/capoeira-training-diary.markdown

 so one side I was changing legs but the other side I was just following through with the spinning leg as a rabo de arraia.
 Definitely needs more work!
 Not to mention it's a killer on the legs.

+### 2013-07-23

+Revised a takedown defence which Mestre Marcelo Angola did at the weekend workshop, on Friday.

+	Rabo de arraia           / Negative
+        Negativa                 \ Rabo de arraia
+                                 \ Step over negativa
+                                 \ Feet together inviting vingitiva
+        Place foot for vingitiva / Drop down to wrap near foot round back
+                                 \ Bring other leg into their midriff and twist over

+This is escaping the (prompted) vingitiva with a tesoura de costas.

+There was also a berimbau rhythm that went something like donch-di donch-di donch, which I think equates to: `OxC OxC Ox` though I don't know how the timing works.